RJRHRNDZ23/RJRHRNDZ23/README.md

 I have experience in inventory management and material planning from my previous job, which gave me a strong understanding of both business processes and practical operations.

-Now I'm currently focusing on software development, I specialize in React and Next.js, developing responsive and efficient web applications with a focus on performance, usability, and clean design.
+Now, I am currently focusing on software development.
+I specialize in React and Next.js, developing responsive and efficient web applications with a focus on performance, usability, and clean design.

 ---